beneltis21/JS7-V4-mostly-stock-backup-firmware-Artistically-Inspired-Hyundai-Headunit/README.md

 The skin is labelled **experimental / partially hardware-validated**.
 Read its warning and status notes before use.

-## Related projects and technical references

-The following independent projects cover adjacent MediaTek, Android-image or Chinese-head-unit work.
-They are listed for technical context and community recognition.
-They are **not dependencies**, and no code or firmware from them is represented as part of this archive unless explicitly stated elsewhere

 ## Provenance and licensing

 This archive does not assert that the vendor partition images, bundled applications, boot media or vehicle marks are open-source.
 No open-source licence is granted for third-party binary content merely by its presence in this repository.
 The materials are preserved as an independent technical, interoperability and recovery reference; downstream publishers must determine whether their distribution is permitted in their jurisdiction.

 Hyundai names and marks belong to their respective owner.
 This project is not affiliated with or endorsed by Hyundai, RegLink, MediaTek, the hardware manufacturer or the original seller.
 It is may own dreamlike interpretation lol

-## Privacy and sanitisation

-- The raw ADB dump is not included.
-- Unit serial numbers, MAC addresses, personal Wi-Fi names and captured device IP addresses are not published.
-- The real unit photographs have had metadata removed before publication; a support-number label was cropped from the board image.
-- Seller-advertisement screenshots are excluded from the evidence gallery.
-- The public skin is a separately hashed sanitised derivative that has no owner-specific default ADB target.